hermantai/samples/README.rst

   A template for a python script.
 It has loggers and parsers boilerplate ready.

+simple_no_logging_script_template.py
+  A template for a python script without using the logging module.
+It has a parser boilerplate.

+sqlalchemy_project
+  A starter project for sqlalchemy.

 web_client.py
   A simple command line web client.
 I know curl is the best, but doing it in python has much more fun!

-sqlalchemy_project
-  A starter project for sqlalchemy.

 java
 -----